ichal6/Debbuging-dojo-todo-ProgBasic4-TW/README.md

 ## The story

-A friend of yours started working on this application few hours ago.
+A friend of yours started working on this application a few hours ago.
 He sees himself as a python guru, so he didn't waste his precious time for debugging or even running his program.
 He's 100% sure everything works (almost) fine, well, maybe it just needs a few tweaks here and there.
-Unfortunately, it's now your job to fix it and finish this program (life is brutal and full of zasadzkas...)
+Unfortunately, he jumped into another program and now it's now your job to fix it and finish this program (life is brutal and full of zasadzkas...)

 ## The program

-This programm consists of three files:
+This program consists of three files:
-* `tasks.txt` - a text file, which should be imported at the beginning of program
+* `tasks.txt` - a text file, which should be imported at the beginning of program,
-* `data_access.py` - a python file containing functions for reading txt file and converting raw data into a list of lists
+* `data_access.py` - a python file containing functions for reading txt file and converting raw data into a list of lists,
 * `main.py` - a main python file